Causes of osteoporosis should be the concern of every young woman.

 The walker has been a great step forward in the care of the elderly.
-Can it be avoided?
+Can it be avoided with chiropractic help?
 Indefinitely no, but can you imagine using a walker in your fifties and sixties?
 Right now is the right time to think about the causes of osteoporosis, no matter how old you are.
 What a girl does at fifteen will effect whether she gets OP or not.
 Not that she cares!

 FROM THE COAL FACE